ygalatia/rats-pro-project/README.md

 With pandas, several preprocessing such as filtering by country, removing private fields, and finally renaming all fields as required.

+Then, dataset 2 will be left merged to dataset 1 using `merge` function on `id` field.

 Finally, the output of these processes is stored as a csv file to the `client_data` folder in the root directory of the project.